axolotl-chat/axolotl/docs/INSTALL.md

     `clickable build --libs axolotlweb`

-2. To build crayfish execute:

-    `clickable build --libs crayfish`

-3. Finally the app is built by running:
+2. Finally the app is built by running:

     `clickable`